 The most popular platform to do SEM is Google Ads, while Bing Ads and Yahoo Search Ads are other ones available to use.
 Facebook Ads and other social media ad platforms, for example, are pay-per-click platforms that do not fall under the SEM category.

-What PPC means?
+What does PPC mean?

 A pay-per-click (PPC) model is online advertising in which an advertiser pays a platform every time an advertisement link is clicked on.
 It's known as the cost-per-click (CPC) model.
 The pay-per-click model is offered primarily by search engines and social media platforms.